 - baking soda – helps to make the cookies fluffy, so make sure it’s not expired!

 Before You Start: Be sure to measure all the ingredients correctly.
-These cookies can be finicky, so you don’t want to overdo the molasses or else they will overspread.
-Too much spice can make the flavor over-powerful.
+These cookies can be finicky, so you don’t want to overdo the molasses or they may overspread.
+Too much spice can make the flavor over-powering.

-ROLL THE COOKIE DOUGH: Preheat the oven.
-Use a scooper to make the cookie dough balls (about 2 tablespoons of dough).
-Then roll in sugar and place on the parchment-lined baking sheet.
+Step 5: Preheat the oven.
+Use a cookie scoop to make the cookie dough balls (about 2 tablespoons of dough).

-- These cookies stay soft, longer than most.
+- These soft molasses cookies stay soft and retain their chewy texture, longer than most.

 - Do not over bake the cookies.
-They should be fluffy, just starting to crack, and a little brown around the edges once they are done.
+They should be fluffy, just starting to crack on the top of the cookies, and a little brown around the edges once they are done.

 - Don’t skimp on the chilling time.
-If the dough is too warm they will spread into a pudding.
-If it’s taking you a while to roll them in sugar, place the dough balls in the fridge until you are ready.
+If the dough is too warm they will spread into a puddle.
+If it’s taking you a while to roll them in sugar, place the dough balls in the fridge to stay cold.

 - If desired, you can substitute half of the table sugar for brown sugar.

 - Shortening or vegetable oil can be used instead of butter with the same measurements.